 For implementing this interface it is recommended to extend the AbstractGraphMerger class.
 This abstract implementation contains auxiliary methods that are expected to be common over different implementations.
 For information on the implementation(s) of this module see section 6.2.1.

-Collapsed Graph Generator Module: interface CollapsedGraphGenerator (eu.excitementproject.tl.composition.api)
+Graph Optimizer Module: interface GraphOptimizer (eu.excitementproject.tl.composition.api)

 General Description